 Inspired by my time at Kainga, and unwilling to be yet another cog in the prospective property machine, I had looked up ‘cohousing’ earlier this year after hearing from my partner about friends that had co-developed an old office block in Berlin.
 There at the top of the Google results was Cohaus, an Auckland project that was looking to examples in Scandinavia (where they’ve been the norm since the 1970s) and the US to model their own affordable, eco-friendly, energy efficient community.

 An artist’s rendering showed an apartment block, a row of terraced town houses and a beautiful old villa bordering a central garden house and raised garden beds.
-After a few group meetings, which were fortnightly in the lead up to construction beginning on the site, we expressed an interest in buying a unit and were welcomed by our future neighbours – a charming mix of families with young and older children, couples, single people and retirees.
+My partner and I attended a few group meetings, which were fortnightly in the lead up to construction beginning on the site, and expressed an interest in buying a unit.
+Soon after we were welcomed by our future neighbours – a charming mix of families with young and older children, couples, single people and retirees.

 As with Earthsong, the residents are also the property developers.
 Decisions are made collectively and with efficiency and the environment in mind.

 The ‘lead families’, architects Thom Gill and Helle Westergaard, and their friends David Welch and Georgianne Griffiths, landed on the idea in 2016.
 Gill says getting started was hard.
 They knew the first step was finding the right lawyer and the right accountant, but they struggled to find people that understood what they were trying to do.